SimonMoynihan33/fur-ever-mates-adoption/README.md

 ## Creation Structure

-Fur-Ever Mates was created using the mobile first method.
-This ensures the best possible experience for mobile users who make up majority of the traffic on sites. ["As of 2024, 60.67% of website traffic comes from Mobile Devices"](https://whatsthebigdata.com/mobile-internet-traffic/) ~ [whatsthebigdata.com](https://whatsthebigdata.com/).
+Fur-Ever Mates was created using the mobile-first method.
+This ensures the best possible experience for mobile users who make up the majority of the traffic on sites. ["As of 2024, 60.67% of website traffic comes from Mobile Devices"](https://whatsthebigdata.com/mobile-internet-traffic/) ~ [whatsthebigdata.com](https://whatsthebigdata.com/).

-I then worked my back via media queries (540px and up, 768px and up, 992px and up, 2400px and up).
+I then worked my way back via media queries (540px and up, 768px and up, 992px and up, 2400px and up).
 This ensures the best experience for all users.

 ## User Experience

 ### First Time Users

-New users who come to this site will already be searching for options when it comes to adopting a dog.
+New users who come to this site will already be searching for options for adopting a dog.
 The goal of this site is not based on impulsive decisions, rather well planned aims to adopt.
 Adopting a dog is a major commitment, therefore you cannot adopt by pressing a button but must apply and pass a screening process.
 The site is friendly to new users but does not cater to spur of the moment decisions.

 #### Goals for first time users

-As somebody who is using this site for the first time I want to:
+As someone who is using this site for the first time, I want to:
 - Understand what the site is
 - Know how to apply
 - See what dogs are currently available
-- Be aware of how i can help in other ways if I cannot adopt
+- Be aware of how I can help in other ways if I cannot adopt
 - Know how to get in contact with the agency

 ### Repeat Users

-Fur-ever Mates thrives off of users following up.
+Fur-ever Mates thrives on users following up.
 For this reason the apply page was implemented to keep in touch with aspiring owners, gathering vital information such as email, phone and information relevant when it comes to dog ownership (number of kids/other pets).

 ## Goals